liuxueyang/FastOlympicCoding/README.md

 ### New features

-This are some minor new features in this fork.
+The following are some minor new features in this fork.

 1. Show correct answers in each testcase.
 2. Add a "delete" button on each testcase.